 We are talking about the Centre for Research on the Epidemiology of Disasters (CRED).
 The CRED is based, since 1973, at the Université Catholique de Louvain in Belgium and since 1980 it’s a collaborator of the World Health Organization (WHO).
 Their main goal?
-Study public health during a mass emergency as well as the structural and socio-economic impact of natural and technological disasters and human conflicts.
+Study public health during a mass emergency as well as the structural and socio-economic impact of disasters caused by natural and technological hazards and human conflicts.
 They maintain the world’s most comprehensive database (EM-DAT) on occurrence and effects of technological and natural disasters from 1900 to the present day: more than 22,000 events and counting.

 On their website, yearly reports, decennial statistics and on-topic publications are freely available and accessible for everyone.
-In 2018, they published the ‘Economic Losses, Poverty & Disasters 1998-2017’ document, which includes statistics about the trends in natural disasters of the twenty-year period 1998-2017.
+In 2018, they published the ‘Economic Losses, Poverty & Disasters 1998-2017’ document, which includes statistics about the trends in disasters associated with natural hazards of the twenty-year period 1998-2017.
 In that period, 91% of the 7,225 recorded disastrous events were climate-related.
 What do they mean with climate-related events?
 This large group includes hydrological (flood, landslide, wave action), meteorological (storm, extreme temperature, fog) and climatological (drought, glacial lake outburst, wildfire) events together.
 While under geophysical events, earthquake, dry mass movement and volcanic activity are included.

 Flood events were the most frequent and the most impacting between 1998 and 2017.